Skip to main content

 To type, you’ll need to manually open the keyboard by pressing Steam+X.

-Interacting with Minetest’s User Interfaces is perfectly usable but is a bit clunky.
+Interacting with Luanti’s User Interfaces is perfectly usable but is a bit clunky.
 It would be nice to have intelligent focus using the left thumbstick, but this will require engine changes to fully support gamepads.

 Performance #

-It’s hard to get an objective measure of the performance whilst playing Minetest as it depends a lot on what you’re doing.
+It’s hard to get an objective measure of the performance whilst playing Luanti as it depends a lot on what you’re doing.
 How much of the world and what you can see makes a big difference - viewing a large dense area of the map with lots of trees, walls, and entities will drop the FPS lower than viewing a similar area of grassy plains.

 Starting a brand new world, I got a stable 60FPS walking around a dense forest with default settings (200 view range).
 Flying above the forest, the FPS drops down to 25FPS, which is still perfectly playable.